Using a nail gun that’s not shooting nails can be frustrating as it disrupts your workflow. But

 Reason #10: O Ring Issue

-Replacing the O-ring yourself requires some technical expertise, as improper handling can cause irreversible damage to the tool.
-It is advisable to consult a professional for this task.
+Replacing the O-ring demands a bit of technical know-how, as messing it up can do permanent damage to the tool.
+I’d generally recommend consulting a professional for this kind of task.

 Consider taking your nail gun to an authorized dealer, who can ensure it is returned to you in optimal working condition.